 With a categorical treatment taking $K$ + 1 levels an obvious alternative is to apply a method designed for binary treatment $K$ times.
-In the Supplementary Material we report results from applying the maximum likelihood estimator of \cite{Richardson2017} and the doubly-robust g-estimator of \cite{Dukes2018} twice to estimate $\alpha_1$ and $\alpha_2$ in the second setting described above, and compared their performance to that of the method in \S \ref{sec:gop}.
-To apply these methods, we use the subset of units with $Z \in \{0,1\}$ to estimate $\alpha_1$ and the subset with $Z \in \{0,2\}$ to estimate $\alpha_2$.
-As expected, the method of \cite{Richardson2017} yields biased estimates as the odds product models are misspecified.
-Similar to the performance reported in Table \ref{tab:sim-all}, two applications of the doubly-robust g-estimator by \cite{Dukes2018} yield results that are consistent but not efficient; See Table 2 in the Supplementary Materials.
+In \S\ref{supple:k-application} of the Supplementary Material we report results from applying the maximum likelihood estimator of \cite{Richardson2017} and the doubly-robust g-estimator of \cite{Dukes2018} twice to estimate $\alpha_1$ and $\alpha_2$ in Setting II, and compared their performance to that of the method in \S \ref{sec:gop}.
+To apply these methods, we use the subset of units with $Z \in \{0,1\}$ to estimate $\alpha_1$ and the subset with $Z \in \{0,2\}$ to estimate $\alpha_2$. {As expected, the method of \cite{Richardson2017} yields biased estimates as the odds product models are misspecified.} Similar to the performance reported in Table \ref{tab:sim-all}, two applications of the doubly-robust g-estimator by \cite{Dukes2018} yield results that are consistent but not efficient; See Table \ref{tab:sim-gop} in the Supplementary Material for details.